Pest control, welfare and DCOs

 • enforcing dog control orders

-The animal control team will lead on welfare related issues at premises where it has a legal duty to do so.
-These are agricultural premises where livestock is kept; cattle, sheep, pigs for example or licensed animal premises such as pet shops, boarding kennels and catteries.
+The animal control team lead on welfare related issues at premises where it has a legal duty to do so, such as:

 Horses

-We have received many enquiries about horse welfare in recent months where horses are either placed onto small plots of enclosed land or tethered on open land.
-Tethering horses are controlled by legislation but is not necessarily illegal.
-Further information is available on the RSPCA website and any complaints about the welfare of horses in these circumstances should be directed to them.
+We receive enquiries about horse welfare where horses are placed onto small plots of enclosed land or tethered on open land.
+Tethering horses is controlled by legislation but is not necessarily illegal.

 Stray Dogs